ayugohel/InstaBorder/README.md

 ## Info about Application

 - Create your Instagram post with colourful borders.
-- I have used UIPanGestureRecognizer & UIPinchGestureRecognizer.
+- UIPanGestureRecognizer & UIPinchGestureRecognizer for picture gesture.
 - Save photo in your Photos Library.